-- 30. LME TAPOs are monthly options based on daily averaged futures, with a volatility surface based on the Traded Options volatility surface.
+- 31. LME TAPOs are monthly options based on daily averaged futures, with a volatility surface based on the Traded Options volatility surface.
 Traded Options expire on the first Wednesday of each month, whilst TAPOs expire on the last Business Day of the month.
-Due to these differences the LME bases the TAPO closing volatilities on the Traded Options volatility surface subject to a "date weighted adjustment" applied to Traded Options volatilities for use within the LME TAPO model. - 31.
-LME also calculates and publishes TAPO wing volatilities (-10, -25, 50, +25 +10 deltas), and their raw ungraded Strike Prices and premiums in line with Traded Options through the LME's pricing system. - 32.
-The LME splits the calculation into two transparent steps instead of a black box.
-Whilst both approaches produce the same results, the advantage of split steps is that numbers in the output of the TAPO volatility from the preprocessor will be visible making the process easier to operate, manage and verify. - 33.
+Due to these differences the LME bases the TAPO closing volatilities on the Traded Options volatility surface subject to a "date weighted adjustment" applied to Traded Options volatilities for use within the LME TAPO model. - 32.
+LME also calculates and publishes TAPO wing volatilities (-10, -25, 50, +25 +10 deltas), and their raw ungraded Strike Prices and premiums in line with Traded Options through the LME's pricing system. - 33.
+To calculate the Traded Average Price Option, a Weighted Average Volatility ("WAV") and a Reduced Volatility ("RV") will be used.
+This change will apply the RV component to the TAPO Volatilities produced by the LME and will be published via the current CVS XML report from LMEselectMD (received by market data vendors only). - 34.
 Once calculated, the LME pass the resulting set of TAPO Strike Prices for each of the TAPO series to the Clearing House for its daily margin calculations.